Organic traffic in Ahrefs is calculated based on the keywords that we see your website is ranking for and the search volume of these keywords.

 - Ahrefs doesn’t track ALL the keywords that a website is ranking for in organic search results.
 We track the most popular ones and that is about 120 Million keywords for the US only.
 In reality, there are billions of keywords, and it’s technically impossible to track all of them.

 - The exact search volume of keywords.
-We have an excellent model for calculating monthly search volume of keywords, that combines data from Google Adwords with clickstream data (more details here).
+We have an excellent model for calculating monthly search volume of keywords, that combines data from Google Ads with clickstream data (more details here).
 This is the best way to calculate search volume of a keyword as of today, and yet even this model is not perfect.
 This leads to certain discrepancies.

 - CTR model.
 Based on the monthly search volume of a keyword and its position in the search results, we estimate how many clicks a target website will get.
 Only Google knows the real numbers of clicks, so what we have is an estimate, based on studies and research of how people search.
 That adds yet another layer of a discrepancy.